- Container Networking Is Simple!

 -P OUTPUT ACCEPT

-namespace sees a totally different network stack.
-There is no routing rules at all, no custom iptables chain, and only one loopback network device.
-So far, so good...
+The above output clearly shows that the bash process that runs in the netns0 namespace has a totally different network environment - there is no routing rules at all, no MY_CUSTOM_CHAIN iptables chain, and only one network device, the loopback.
+So far, so good!

-Connecting containers to host with virtual Ethernet devices (veth)
+Connecting containers to host using virtual Ethernet devices (veth)

 Virtual Ethernet devices always go in pairs.
-No worries, it'll be clear when we take a look at the creation command:
+No worries if it sounds a bit confusing, it'll be clear when we take a look at the usage example.

 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN mode DEFAULT group default qlen 1000